zegetech/zegetech.github.io/_posts/2019-10-04-jekyll-instant-search-with-algolia.md

 2. [Google Custom Search Engine](https://developers.google.com/custom-search) enables you to create a search engine for your website, or blog.
 It allows the configuration of search results with images.
 You can fine-tune the ranking, add your promotions and customize the look and feel of the search results.

-3. [Jekyll simple search](https://github.com/christian-fei/Simple-Jekyll-Search) is a lightweight search library build on javascript.
+3. [Jekyll simple search](https://github.com/christian-fei/Simple-Jekyll-Search) is a lightweight search library built on javascript.
 It entirely operates on the client-side and no server-side required.

-4. [Algolia](https://www.algolia.com/) is a reliable platforms for building search into your business, powering billions of queries for thousands of companies every year and delivering results within 100ms.
-Zegetech search is built on algolia(Have a look and interact with it).
+4. [Algolia](https://www.algolia.com/) is a reliable SAAS platforms for building search into your website.
+It is billed to power billions of queries for thousands of companies every year and delivering results within 100ms.
+Impressive!

->Lunr is instant but heavy.
-Google Custom Search Engine is light but not instant(yet).
-Simple Jekyll Search is light as well as instant but not customizable.
->> Algolia is Great!
+>Given all the options, we decided to try out Algolia for out blog search because it seems to be optimised to support large websites.

 ### Why Algolia?
 Speed is a critical part of keeping users happy.
 Algolia is aggressively designed to reduce latency.
 In a benchmarking test, Algolia returned results up to 200x faster than Elasticsearch.
 Algolia infrastructure is distributed around 6 regions in the world with around 47 datacentres proving 99.99% guarantee.
-The goal of [JAMstack](https://www.gathuku.tech/what-s-ja-mstack) is to eliminate server dependencies why add one when you can use [algolia free community plan](https://www.algolia.com/)
+The goal of JAMstack is to eliminate server dependencies why add one when you can use [algolia free community plan](https://www.algolia.com/)

 ### How algolia works
 Algolia provides a REST API to query and update your search indices.
 All input and output is provided in JSON, making it extremely easy to use in frontend Javascript.
 To create, update, and maintain an Algolia search index, you’ll need to generate a valid JSON array of all of the content in your Jekyll site.

 ## Implementing Algolia in Jekyll
-To implement algolia search in Jekyll we will use [jekyll-algolia](https://github.com/algolia/jekyll-algolia), a Jekyll plugin maintained by Algolia team, which will help us generating a JSON array and connecting with Algolia search
+To implement algolia search in Jekyll we will use [jekyll-algolia](https://github.com/algolia/jekyll-algolia), a Jekyll plugin maintained by Algolia team, which will help us generate a JSON array and connect with Algolia search

 Lets get started:-
 ### Installation